valflrt/leJardinier/index.md

 ## Introduction

-"Le Jardinier" in french means The Gardener in english.

-Le Jardinier is a simple multi-task discord bot.
+"Le Jardinier" in french means The Gardener in english, it is a simple multi-task discord bot.

 ## Commands